 Driving in Hungary

-- driving licence
+- your driving licence

-- car papers
+- your car papers

-- insurance paper
+- your insurance paper

-- warning triangle
+- a red warning triangle

 - first aid kit

 Bringing a UK-registered vehicle to Hungary